fpkjpkjjjn/fpkjpkjjjn/README.md

 ---

 ### ~ What I do
-- C / C++ development — systems programming, memory management, performance optimization;
+- C / C++ development — systems programming, memory management, performance optimization
-- C# / .NET development — desktop and console applications;
+- C# / .NET development — desktop and console applications
-- Algorithm and data structure design;
+- Algorithm and data structure design
-- Debugging, refactoring, and optimizing existing codebases;
+- Debugging, refactoring, and optimizing existing codebases
-- Build systems: CMake, Make, MSBuild;
+- Build systems: CMake, Make, MSBuild

 ---

-### ~ Services for freelance clients
+### ~ My services for freelance clients
-- Custom CLI / console tools in C, C++ or C#;
+- Custom CLI / console tools in C, C++ or C#
-- Performance audits and optimization of existing C/C++ code;
+- Performance audits and optimization of existing C/C++ code
-- Windows desktop applications (C# / .NET);
+- Windows desktop applications (C# / .NET)
-- Code review, refactoring, and legacy code cleanup;
+- Code review, refactoring, and legacy code cleanup
-- Algorithm implementation and data structure design;
+- Algorithm implementation and data structure design

-*Open to short-term and long-term projects.
-Reply time: usually within 24h.*
+Open to short/long-term projects.
+Replying usually within 24h

 ---

 ### ~ My projects
-- <a href="https://github.com/fpkjpjjjn/Minesweeper">**Minesweeper**</a> — Classic Minesweeper game implemented in C, with custom board logic and terminal rendering.
+- <a href="https://github.com/fpkjpjjjn/Minesweeper">**Minesweeper**</a> --- Classic Minesweeper game implemented in C, with custom board logic and terminal rendering.
 - **[Project Name]** — one-line description of what it does and what tech it uses.
 - **[Project Name]** — one-line description of what it does and what tech it uses.